polpielladev/polpiella.dev/src/_posts/embedding-a-dylib-in-a-swift-package.md

 ## Running on macOS
 My initial intention was to only build my new markdown editor for `macOS`, which meant that I was happy to use the toolchain version of the library, with no need of building the `iOS` equivalents from source, as the documentation suggests.

-It is important to understand to understand some of the choices taken later on  that my application had a modular architecture and `swift-syntax` would be used from within a swift package itself.
+It is important to understand some of the choices taken later on that my application had a modular architecture and `swift-syntax` would be used from within a swift package itself.

 ### Embedding the `.dylib` directly
 To achieve this, I decided to embed the library directly in the app target instead of attempting to ship it with the Swift Package itself - I actually had no idea how I would go about this 😅: